 Income

 Households were asked questions related to income in rounds 1 through 6.
-Instead of the monetary value of their income, households were asked whether their income from different sources increased, remained the same, decreased, or had a complete loss since the prior round (for round 1, the questions were asked relative to the start date of the lockdown).
+Instead of the monetary value of their income, households were asked whether their income from different sources increased, remained the same, decreased, or was completely lost since the prior round (for round 1, the questions were asked relative to the start date of the lockdown).
 The income questions covered five sources: (i) family farming, livestock, or fishing, (ii) non-farm family business, (iii) wage employment, (iv) income from assets (properties, investments, or savings), and (v) pension.
 As the income question was ordinal, we created variables for each income source where 1 represents an increase in income, 0 represents income remaining unchanged, and -1 represents a decrease in income or a complete loss.

-Given that we use ordinal variables to represent changes in household income, we use a conditional fixed-effect ordered logistic model.
-The typical conditional logit model works by applying a fixed-effect logit model for households that see a change in the dependent variable over time.
+Given that we use ordinal variables to represent changes in household income, we use a conditional fixed-effects ordered logistic model.
+The typical conditional logit model works by applying a fixed-effects logit model for households that see a change in the dependent variable over time.
 For the conditional ordered logit model, the actual values of the dependent variable are irrelevant.
 Instead, greater values correspond to higher-value outcomes (Baetschmann et al., 2015).
-Hence, for our regressions, a positive coefficient for lockdowns represents an increase in household income, a negative coefficient represents a decrease in income, and a coefficient near 0 indicates that income remained stable.
+Hence, for our regressions, a positive coefficient for lockdowns represents an increase in household income, a negative coefficient represents a decrease, and a coefficient near 0 indicates that income remained stable.

 Outside Assistance

-In rounds 1 through 6, the UHFS asked households whether they received assistance from the following sources: (i) remittance from abroad, (ii) assistance from family within the country, (iii) assistance from other non-family individuals, (iv) assistance from NGOs, and (v) assistance from the government.
+In rounds 1 through 6, the UHFS asked households whether they received assistance from the following sources: (i) remittance from abroad, (ii) assistance from family members within the country, (iii) assistance from other non-family individuals, (iv) assistance from NGOs, and (v) assistance from the government.
 The questions were asked the same way as the income questions, where households can either report income increase, remaining the same, decrease, or complete loss relative to the prior round.
-Therefore, like the income estimations, we create ordinal variables where 1,0 and -1 represent an increase, same, and decrease/complete loss, respectively, and estimate the effect of lockdowns using the same conditional fixed-effect ordered logistic model.
+Therefore, like the income estimations, we create ordinal variables where 1,0 and -1 represent an increase, same, and decrease/complete loss, respectively, and estimate the effect of lockdowns using the same conditional fixed-effects ordered logistic model.

-Using the household roster information from both UHFS and the UNPS 2019/20, we have data on the number of household members, adults, and children.
-To understand the impact on household structure, we calculate the change in the number of household members by subtracting the number of household members in the prior round from the number for the current round.
+Using the household rosters from UHFS and the UNPS 2019/20, we have data on the number of household members, adults, and children.
+To understand the impact on household structure, we calculate the change in the number of household members by subtracting the number in the prior round from the current round’s number.

 3.4 Summary Statistics

 We present the summary statistics of key variables in Appendix Table A1.
 Column 1 shows the overall sample mean, and columns 2, 3, and 4 show the respective sample means in round 1 (short-run effect of the first lockdown), round 2 (medium-run effect of the first lockdown), and round 7 (medium run effect of the second lockdown).
-Column 5 presents the mean for the non-lockdown related rounds.
+Column 5 presents the mean for the non-lockdown-related rounds.
 Overall, the average food insecurity across all rounds is relatively high, with 55.4% reporting at least one type of food insecurity.
-However, the difference between the lockdown and non-lockdown periods is large.
-For example, 71.8 percent of households reported any food insecurity during the first lockdown (round 1) as opposed to 47.2 percent for the non-lockdown period; a difference of 24.6 percent.
+However, the differences between the lockdown and non-lockdown periods are large.
+For example, 71.8 percent of households reported any food insecurity during the first lockdown (round 1) as opposed to 47.2 percent for the non-lockdown period, a difference of 24.6 percent.

 4. Results